 They’re a huge resource and time sink.

 Social media mockups don’t do justice to the amount of work and effort that goes into a social media campaign.
+Social media management pricing does that.

 Social media platforms are changing all the time.
 Imagine having your designers create 100 Instagram mockups, only for them to be rendered obsolete the next day following an update.
 Of course, this issue could be prevented by planning ahead, but that doesn’t really address the root problem: that they have to create mockups.